Penrose-type inequalities with a Euclidean background: Inequalities for zero area singularities

 \section{Inequalities for zero area singularities}

-We recall the idea of a \emph{zero area singularity}, which is in a sense dual to the idea of a black hole as a minimal surface.
+We now recall the idea of a \emph{zero area singularity}, which is in a sense dual to the idea of a black hole manifesting as a minimal surface.
 Suppose $M$ is a smooth manifold with smooth compact boundary $\partial M$.
 Let $g$ be a smooth Riemannian metric defined on the interior $M \sm \partial M$.
 A connected component $S$ of $\partial M$ is said to be a \emph{zero area singularity} (ZAS) of $g$ if for all sequences $\{S_i\}$ of hypersurfaces in $M \sm \partial M$ converging in the $C^1$ sense to $S$, we have

-where $|S_i|_g$ is the hypersurface area of $S_i$ with respect to $g$.
+where $|S_i|_g$ is the area of $S_i$ with respect to $g$.
 (Note that $C^1$ convergence depends only on the smooth structure of $M$.)
 The study of ZAS was initiated by Bray \cite{bray_npms}.
 For more details and precise definitions, see \cite{zas} and the survey paper \cite{bray_survey}.
+Other work on ZAS was carried out by Robbins \cite{zas_robbins} and also in \cite{thesis}.

 The motivating example of a manifold containing a zero area singularity is the Schwarz\-schild manifold of negative mass, described as follows.
-For $n \geq 3$ and a real parameter $m < 0$, suppose $M$ is $\R^n$ minus the open ball about the origin of radius $\left(\frac{|m|}{2}\right)^{\frac{1}{n-2}}.$ Let $g_m$ be the metric on $M$ defined by
+For $n \geq 3$ and a real parameter $m < 0$, suppose $M$ is $\R^n$ minus the open ball about the origin of radius $\left(\frac{|m|}{2}\right)^{\frac{1}{n-2}}.$ As in (\ref{eqn_schwarzschild}), let $g_m$ be the metric on $M$ defined by

 It is not difficult to see that the boundary sphere $\partial M$ is a ZAS of the metric $g_m$, since the conformal factor vanishes on $\partial M$.